OpenNebula/docs/source/integration_and_development/system_interfaces/hook_driver.rst

     puts "Image #{img_id} ready to use!!"

-A Complete Example: Autostart Hooks
+A Complete Example: Autostart Hooks for KVM
 --------------------------------------------------------------------------------

-Since OpenNebula create *transient* domains (only exist until the domain is shutdown), the KVM autostart feature cannot be activated via *libvirt* configuration.
+OpenNebula creates *transient* KVM domains, i.e. they only exist while the domain is running.
+Therefore, the KVM autostart feature cannot be activated via *libvirt* configuration.
+This example shows how to implement VM autostart for the KVM hypervisor in OpenNebula using state hooks.

-This example shows how to implement VM autostart for the KVM hypervisor in OpenNebula.
+The hooks track Hosts reboots and resume VMs allocated to the Host that includes the ``AUTOSTART=yes`` attribute in their template.
+This functionality is implemented by two state hooks: one for the ``HOST`` and one for the ``VM`` resource.
+The code for both hooks can be found in

-It will be necessary to create two state hooks: one for the ``HOST`` resource and one for the ``VM`` resource.
-The code for both hooks can be found in ``/var/lib/one/remotes/hooks/autostart/host`` and ``/var/lib/one/remotes/hooks/autostart/vm`` paths respectively.
-Besides, it is necessary to add an ``AUTOSTART=yes`` attribute to the VM to enable autostart.
+``/var/lib/one/remotes/hooks/autostart/`` folder.

-The ``autostart-host.tmpl`` template file will be as follows:
+To install the hooks create a definition file for each one.
+The ``autostart-host.tmpl`` definition file for the Host hook will be as follows:

 .. code::